Animal field guide

 - They hunt small animals in layered forest habitats.

-Habitat: Tropical and subtropical forests, dense canopy, vines, branches, and mountain forest edges fit Spotted Linsangs because Branch Secrecy needs hidden elevated routes.
+Habitat: Native range keys: south_asia, southeast_asia.
+Tropical and subtropical forests, dense canopy, vines, branches, and mountain forest edges fit Spotted Linsangs because Branch Secrecy needs hidden elevated routes.
 The habitat rewards softness, balance, and silence.

-Native range: Tropical and subtropical forests, dense canopy, vines, branches, and mountain forest edges fit Spotted Linsangs because Branch Secrecy needs hidden elevated routes.
+Native range: Native range keys: south_asia, southeast_asia.
+Tropical and subtropical forests, dense canopy, vines, branches, and mountain forest edges fit Spotted Linsangs because Branch Secrecy needs hidden elevated routes.
 The habitat rewards softness, balance, and silence.

 To find Spotted Linsang in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside tropical and subtropical forests, dense canopy, vines, branches, and mountain forest edges fit Spotted Linsangs because Branch Secrecy needs hidden elevated routes.
+You usually do better by working one good piece of habitat inside native range keys: south_asia, southeast_asia.
+Tropical and subtropical forests, dense canopy, vines, branches, and mountain forest edges fit Spotted Linsangs because Branch Secrecy needs hidden elevated routes.
 The habitat rewards softness, balance, and silence. than by covering too much ground.

 - Forest edge, canopy gaps, fruiting trees, or shaded trails where cover and food meet